 Location in Sales Pipeline

 Sometimes people get stuck in the sales pipeline.
-If so, they need working on so that you can move them along.
+If so, they need to be worked on so that you can move them along.

-Newsletters are a great way for you to attract interaction and sales with subscribers.
+Newsletters are an excellent way for you to attract interaction and sales with subscribers.
 Ensure you have an offer that is exclusive to those signing up that can help you make more sales.

 With this information in hand, you’ve got all the information you need to segment your B2B leads and keep that information up to date.